-If you want flooring that looks like genuine hardwood but is less expensive, laminate flooring and engineered wood flooring are two obvious options.
+If you are looking for flooring that looks like genuine hardwood but is less expensive, laminate flooring and engineered wood flooring are two perfecit options.

-Both floor coverings were created as cost-effective and adaptable alternatives to solid hardwood flooring, which is the most common type of flooring.
+Both floor coverings are manufactured as cost-effective and adaptable alternatives to solid hardwood flooring, which is the most common type of flooring.
 Both laminate and engineered wood have advantages and disadvantages that must be considered in order to make the best selection.

 Let’s dive in to know about the major differences between Laminate Flooring VS Engineered Wood Flooring